SanjanaNEU/VisionX/README.md

 | Visualization | FiftyOne App + Plotly |
 | Language | Python 3.11+ |

 **Marengo 3.0** generates 512-dimensional video embeddings.
-GlitchCoroner builds a baseline distribution from your normal-operation footage, then flags every clip whose embedding drifts too far from it.
+RedFlag builds a baseline distribution from your normal-operation footage, then flags every clip whose embedding drifts too far from it.
 No labels.
 No training.
 Just distance from normal.

 **Pegasus 1.2** watches the flagged clips and tells you what it sees: component misalignment, machine jam, wrong assembly sequence, missing part, operator error.
 It gives you timestamps for the exact moment things went sideways and a severity score from 1 (eyebrow raise) to 10 (stop the line immediately).